-In this section, we will compare our approach against the Analyzable Memory Controller (AMC) [4] because they use a fair round robin arbitration that do not prioritize the requestors.
-Thus we don't compare our method against [5] and [6] because they use a non-fair arbitration.
-However, if a fair arbitration is used in [5] and [6], they are the same as AMC because they all utilize interleaved bank with close row policy.
+In this section, we directly compare our approach against the Analyzable Memory Controller (AMC) [4] since AMC employs a fair round robin arbitration that does not prioritize the requestors, similarly to our system.
+We do not compare against [5], [6] because they use a non-fair arbitration that requires knowledge about the characteristics of all requestors.
 We show results for two data bus sizes, 64 bits and 32 bits, since we argue that smaller bus sizes are now uncommon on all embedded systems but the simplest microcontrollers.
 Since AMC uses interleaved bank, for 64 bits data bus, it does not make sense to interleave any banks together because the size of each request would be too large compared to cache block size (64 bytes) and this can be wasteful as discussed in Section III.
-For 32 bits data bus, it makes sense to interleave two banks together in order to transfer 64 bytes of data and thus our approach need to make two separate requests as discussed in Section II-D. We perform experiments with both synthetic and real benchmarks; the former are used to show how the latency bound varies as task parameters are changed.
+For 32 bits data bus, AMC interleaves over two banks while our approach needs to make two separate requests as discussed in Section II-B. We perform experiments with both synthetic and real benchmarks; the former are used to show how the latency bound varies as task parameters are changed.